Premature Ovarian Aging — Let's Conceive

 Crash dieting, malnutrition, or over-exercising

-Poor sleep hygiene, late-night cortisol surges
+Poor sleep hygiene and late-night cortisol surges

 Smoking, alcohol, caffeine overuse